 Can I make it any more obvious?”

-You mean any more vague?
-Ambiguous?
 Nebulous?
 Unclear?
 Imprecise?
 I used a thesaurus.
-She should have used a dictionary.
+She should have used a

 The Killers have a song called “Human” where they posed a serious question.
 “I’m down on my knees, searching for the answer…Are we human or are we dancer?”
 Since the lyricist is searching close to the floor, I assume “dancer” is a tiny species I’m unaware of.